DawnKosmos/ftxcli/README.md

 # ftxcmd

+A CLE for the FTX platform

-Project abonded, but working on a better version, that supports more exchanges
+Project abonded, because of insolvency of FTX, I am working on a new version that supports other exchanges